-Requirements for the management majors are: Bus 381, 383, 384 and at least 5 credits from Bus 481, 483 and Psy 461 and 462.
-Ec 476 is recommended.
+Requirements for the management majors are: Bus 383, 385 and at least 10 credits from Bus 481, 483, Ec 476, and Psy 461 and 462.

 Marketing

 Marketing is the study of the flow of goods and services to ultimate consumers and users.
 Career opportunities in marketing are found in manufacturing, wholesaling and retailing, marketing research and in the promotional areas of advertising and personal selling.